-Finally, on behalf of the Board I would like to thank all our customers, suppliers and employees who contributed to our continuing success during the year.
-In particular, I would like to thank and acknowledge our Senior Management team led by Legh Winser that have once again delivered a solid result in very difficult circumstances.
+On behalf of the Board I would like to thank all our customers, suppliers and employees who have contributed to our continuing success.
+In particular, I would like to thank and acknowledge our Senior Management Team led by Legh Winser that have once again delivered a strong result in difficult circumstances.